 Standing in sharp contrast to the idea of noninvolvement in the state by believers other than evangelism are the following examples: There are at least three categories of historical influence of believers on the state.
 These accounts are numerous and are well documented by authors Schmidt9 and Colson10 in their wonderful works.
 The following is a summary:

 A. THE DIGNITY OF MANKIND

 The historic spread and impact of Christian influence on the State by Christians being involved in the State has been responsible for many victories: Christian involvement in the State influenced the outlawing of infanticide, child abandonment, and abortion in the Roman Empire (374); Christian involvement in the State prohibited the burning alive of widows in India (1829); Christian involvement in the State ended slavery in the British Empire (1840); Christian involvement in the State stopped the binding of women’s feet in China (1912); and Christian involvement in the State outlawed racial discrimination in America.
 These examples are but a few of the historic political contributions of beatitudinal, mature-in-Christ believers, God’s called-out agents of preservation and illumination!

 B. THE CONSTITUTIONS OF MANKIND

 Christians involved in politics were influential in the writing of the Magna Carta in England in 1215, the Declaration of Independence in America in 1776, and the Constitution of the United States in 1787.
 These are the most important documents in the history of governments known to mankind!
 All were significantly influenced by believers and are the basis, not only of prosperous countries, but the ensuing Christian missions movement worldwide.
 These advanced views of government have birthed individual freedoms, justice, freedom of religion, and the institutional (but not influential) separation of church and state.

 C. THE EDUCATION OF MANKIND

 Believers involved in the State have greatly influenced the development of higher education in America.

-Of the 182 colleges and universities in America in 1932, 92 percent had been founded by Christian denominations.
+Ninety-two percent of the 182 colleges and universities in America in 1932 had been founded by Christian denominations.